Our Staff & Partners

 Climate Justice policy analyst

-Dr. Robin Bronen is the co-founder and was the executive director of the Alaska Institute for Justice between 2005 and April 2025.
-She currently works with AIJ as the Climate Justice Policy Analyst continuing her work on tribal sovereignty and human rights protections to ensure equity and justice are embedded in climate adaptation strategies, specifically related to climate-forced community relocation.
+Dr. Robin Bronen has been a long time advocate for environmentally-threatened Alaska Native Communities.
+She currently works as the Climate Justice Policy Analyst continuing her work on tribal sovereignty and human rights protections to ensure equity and justice are embedded in climate adaptation strategies, specifically related to climate-forced community relocation.

 Internationally, she has been an Advisory Board member of the Platform on Disaster Displacement since 2015.
 In 2020, the Alaska Institute for Justice submitted a Complaint to 10 UN Special Rapporteurs on behalf of five Tribes faced with climate-forced displacement and experiencing ongoing human rights violations caused by the United States government.
 In 2022, she was part of a team that filed a human rights complaint to the Inter-American Commission on Human Rights which led the Special Rapporteur for Economic, Social, Cultural and Environment Rights to travel to Alaska and visit Kivalina, Newtok, Nunapitchuk and Kwigillingok as part of her investigation.
 In 2025, USA Today named her Alaska Woman of the Year.